If you have a pet turtle that should be in the water but instead stays out of it, something is wrong. Here’s how to fix the problem.

 Let’s get straight to it.

-The two most common reasons an aquatic turtle species such as a red-eared slider or painted turtle doesn’t actually go into the water is because the water temperature is too low, or it is sick.
-Other possible culprits are tank water that is somehow irritating it, being bullied by other turtles and tank water that is too warm instead of too cold.
+The two most common reasons an aquatic turtle such as a red-eared slider won’t go into the water is because the water temperature is too low, water is unbalanced, or your turtle is sick.

 Mind you, I am totally basing this off my own experience.
-But, I am constantly checking up on my slider and painted turtle multiple times per day, and most of the time, one of them is in the water.
+But, I am constantly checking up on my slider and painted turtle multiple times per day.
+Most of the time, one of them is in the water.

 Take a day and do just that.
 Check up on your turtle every 2 hours.
 Where is it?
 Is it in the water, or is it basking or outside of the water?